Faculty Profiles (E - H)

 Chair, Chiropractic Principles and Practice

 After graduating from the Canadian Memorial Chiropractic College (CMCC) in 1973, Dr. Karin Hammerich practised in Grenoble, France for over two decades, from 1976 to 1999.
 Currently, she is a lecturer in the Department of Chiropractic Principles and Practice at CMCC.
-Dr. Hammerich operates a clinic in the High Park area of Toronto known as Bloor West Village where for seven consecutive years the community has honoured her with the Best Chiropractic Service Award.
+Dr. Hammerich operates a clinic in the High Park area of Toronto known as Bloor West Village where for ten consecutive years the community has honoured her with the Best Chiropractic Service Award.
 There she offers services in French and German as well as in English.
 Additionally, Dr. Hammerich has completed a Master of Health Studies (Leadership) degree through Athabasca University.

 As a member of the Association Française de Chiropratique (French National Chiropractic Association), of which she became vice-president, and the European Chiropractors’ Union’s Professional Council, Dr. Hammerich was the first female delegate from France to both the World Federation of Chiropractic and the Fédération Internationale de Chiropratique du Sport (International Federation of Sports Chiropractic).